 Unlike the Sunbeams that carried a small triangular Sunbeam badge below the windscreen, the Ransomes carried no badge.
 When trying to determine the make of the two axle vehicles, I noted the words "Ransomes England" under the paint on the front axle bearing cover.
 Upon seeking confirmation of this from my father, he considered that Ransomes were noted for making lawnmowers not trackless trams and perhaps Ransomes were only responsible for the manufacture of some parts.
 I then noted on what we would call a loading certificate, confirmation of the manufacturer as Ransomes Sims and Jefferies.
 To my great surprise the bus concerned had been built in 1935, approximately twenty years prior – twice as old as I was!
 This was difficult to comprehend.
 In the late fifties all the rest of City Tramways bus fleet comprised half cab Leylands and Daimlers which were noisy and smelly by comparison with the smooth streamlined lines of the trackless fleet.
 The exceptions were the relatively small number of underfloor engined Leyland Olympics.
 When we left South Africa I had no inkling that the trackless fleet was nearing the end of its days and it was a shock to learn in 1965 that Cape Town's trackless trams were no more.

 Although the demise of Cape Town’s trackless trams was not a part of my world, it is worth recording their passing.
-The Golden Arrow masters of City Tramways were motor bus men who like bus men the world over want nothing to do with fixed infrastructure operations.
+The Golden Arrow masters of City Tramways were motor bus men who, like bus men the world over, want nothing to do with fixed infrastructure operations.
 As the trackless tram system neared the end of its economic life there was to be no question of its renewal.
 In May 1962 the end was announced publicly and this was followed quickly by the withdrawal of the remaining single-decker fleet and its replacement for a short period with double-decker Sunbeams on Kloof Nek services.

 Conversions to motor bus operation started in earnest late 1962 and were completed by the end of February 1964.
-Early casualties were weekend trackless tram services replaced by motor buses – bus men’s tricks the world over!
+Early casualties were weekend trackless tram services replaced by motor buses – bus men’s tactics the world over!
 It would appear that instead of individual route closures the system faded away as new motor buses arrived.
 By November 1963 only Oranjezicht, Tamboers Kloof and Hanover Street were operational and by February 1964 only the No 8 Hanover Street was still working.
 On 28 February 1964 No 113 left Bree Street in the city on the last service run at a little after 1 pm.
 That evening No 127 decked out in lights made a last ceremonial run from the City Hall around the city to Toll Gate Depot where the poles were lowered for the last time.

 Only Ransomes No 19 has been preserved in the James Hall Museum of Transport in Johannesburg.
 Although ceremonial last trackless tram No 127 was set aside for preservation, it deteriorated to the point that it was cut up for scrap.